22 Best Museums in Istanbul + Where to Eat Near Each One

 15. Museum of Great Palace Mosaics

-Unfortunately, The Great Palace of Constantinople has been lost to time.
-The excavations have left us with an idea of the splendor of the Palace.
-They also unearthed magnificent mosaics, which are now stored in this building.
-Although total excavation is impossible, as the building lies under Ottoman buildings, you can see the remnants of the culture if you visit.
+The Great Palace of Constantinople has been lost to time, but excavations left us with an idea of its splendor.
+They also unearthed the mosaics now stored in this building.
+Total excavation is impossible, since the site lies under Ottoman buildings, but you can see what survived if you visit.

 Visiting hours & admission: Museum of Great Palace Mosaics website